 She is experienced in curating programmes and introducing collections and archival material to those whose voices are often unheard.
 Skilled in finding new innovative ways to work with people and developing her socially engaged practice across many environments, Sharon has built an impressive network of people she has worked with over the years.

-For the past four years she has worked part-time for Gunnersbury Park Museum (GPM), leading on community engagement and public programmes across the park and museum.
-Her roles have included devising creative engagement opportunities, reaching new and existing audiences and working with diverse communities inspired by the collection and the heritage parkland.
+Sharon’s roles have included devising creative engagement opportunities, reaching new and existing audiences and working with diverse communities inspired by museum collections and heritage parkland.

 The impact on the projects has meant ongoing legacy and plans for projects and funding applications with hugely under-represented groups.
 In all aspects of her work, she aims to collaborate and empower others, ensuring under-represented groups work with arts and heritage organisations to bring about long-term, impactful generational change.